Here the ingredients take up a rather large portion of the table. I can’t believe that I bought all of the fresh veggies for a little under $30!

 The 25 pounds of tomatoes, 6 onions, and 6 bell peppers, made 16 pint jars of sauce.

 All in all this was a wonderful learning experience.
-Katrina and I figured everything out and made enough sauce for a few meals this winter.
+I figured everything out and made enough sauce for a few meals this winter.
 I may also gift some of the sauce to some relatives if I don’t eat it all first.
 I finally have figured this sauce thing out and the proportions for the sauce to turn out just like she used to make.
 The first batch wasn’t quite as good as the second, but it is a constant learning process here.
 As my culinary skils continue to increase this recipe will continue to be modified for convenient and taste.
 And, the ingredients and proportions have not been included for a reason – it’s a family secret!